dtonhofer/prolog_notes/swipl_notes/about_findall/README.md

 Bag = [].
 ```

-### `findall/3` will always generate all solutions of subgoal, whether `Bag` fits or not
+### `findall/3` will always generate all solutions of subgoal, but the `Bag` size determines failure or success

 Generally one passes a `Bag` that is an unbound variable. `findall/3` will then
-unify `Bag` with the list of solutions collected once the collection is done (this is according to ISO standard specification).
+unify `Bag` with the list of solutions collected once the collection is done (this behaviour is according to ISO standard specification,
+and also is indicated by the mode indicator `-` of the third parameter).

 ```
 ?- findall(X,(between(0,4,X),format("Found ~q\n",[X])),Bag).